 - You can display the product key specifications in a table format.

 Product Listing Description

-DataHawk will provide you BuyBox alerts and listings alerts via email notifications whenever something changes in your product listing, meaning you’ll know if there is a change or you have lost the Buy Box due to some reason which you can further enquire.
-In addition to this, our software gives you the ability to protect your Brands from Hijackers, enforce your MAP policy, and track your products’ data and performance and shield your reputation, keeping you in complete control of your listings and business.
+DataHawk can provide you with routine Amazon Buy Box alerts and Amazon product listings alerts via email notifications whenever something changes in your product listing.
+Essentially, you will know if there is a change or you have lost the Buy Box for some reason, which you can further enquire.
+In addition to this, DataHawk’s software gives you the ability to protect your brands from hijackers, enforce your MAP policy, track your products’ data and performance, and shield your reputation, keeping you in complete control of your listings and business.